I love it when the thrifting gods smile down on me.

 supervisor wife does?

-I pulled it out again for our patio party a couple of weeks ago.
+I pulled it out again for our patio party in the summer.
 Really, I pulled it out.
 Dean was at work.

 Anyway, everyone loved it.
 Such a stylish and versatile little thing.